DanielGDS/UrNarrativer/README.md

 - The included script includes full support for all the available features of this Node Narrative System.
 - And as a bonus to everything else, a built-in effect for writing text for your visual novels or any texts.
 - And like the cherry on the cake, it also includes skipping the letter-by-letter effect when the mouse clicks on the text.

+## Language
+- Supports adding any language in the world to your game and files automatically.

 ## Usage
 - Graph generates narrative saves text, character's name and link background images and link to character images into Resources folder as a scriptable objects.